Loss Assessment Explained for Condo Insurance

 - Loss assessments could apply to property damage, liability, injury on premises, or deductibles.

-- Loss assessments can apply to condo or coop owners, or any property owner who owns a unit within a shared community property managed by a condo owner association or homeowner association.
+Loss assessments can apply to condo or co-op owners, or any property owner who owns a unit within a shared community property usually managed by a condo owner association or homeowner association.

 How to Get Loss Assessment Coverage

-When you buy your insurance policy, you can ask about the coverage for loss assessment.
-Speak to your agent or broker to understand what your limit is and check your insurance amounts on your policy declaration page.
+Loss assessmentis a coverage that is part of a condo policy form.
+When you buy your insurance policy, you can ask about the coverage for loss assessment to understand what your limit is and check your insurance amounts on your policy declaration page.
 Make sure to ask about exclusions and limitations on the loss assessment coverage; this varies from insurance company to insurance company.

 Doesn't Condo Building Insurance Pay for the Damage?